Killer Summer Mom Hacks You NEED | SLACKER MOM

-(This post contains some affiliate and sponsored links to products we love!)
+(This summer mom hacks-filled post contains affiliate and sponsored links to products we love!)

 School is out.
 Summer is in full swing.
 It’s that time of year when moms everywhere realize that teachers aren’t paid nearly enough.
 Our kids may be our hearts, our lives, but being with them 24/7 requires patience and energy that even a combination Energizer Bunny/ Mother Theresa couldn’t muster.
 Summer mom hacks are the little things that make your day easier.

 And this year is more challenging than your typical summer.
-After all, our kids have been home ever since schools closed in March!
+Since the Covid-19 Pandemic, some kids haven’t been in school at all!
 In our area, most summer camps are closed.
 So….. you may be going a bit stir-crazy right about now.

 But never fear, SLACKER MOM is here, with summer mom hacks for lazy parents.